mysoultan/reference-architectures/aks/secure-baseline/README.md

 ## Deployment alternatives

 We have provided some sample deployment scripts that you could adapt for your own purposes while doing a POC/spike on this.
 Those scripts are found in the [inner-loop-scripts directory](./inner-loop-scripts).
 They include some additional considerations, and include some additional narrative as well.
 Consider checking them out.
-They consolidate the manual, walk-through steps performed above into combined execution steps.
+They consolidate most of the walk-through performed above into combined execution steps.

 ## Advanced topics